Unbridled's Song: Retirement

-He died on July 26, 2013, at age of 20 years after a large and inoperable mass was discovered in his sinus cavities and around the optic nerves.
+He died on July 26, 2013, aged 20, after a large and inoperable mass was discovered in his sinus cavities and around the optic nerves.
 The horse began showing acute neurological symptoms and was euthanized.

 Unbridled's Song was the leading sire in North America of 2017, thanks mainly to Arrogate's victories that year in the world's two richest horse races, the Pegasus World Cup and the Dubai World Cup.

 Pedigree

 A symbol before a name mean's the horse was registered as a foal in one country but later was bred in another country.